A still life from the Dutch Golden Age

 Image archive photo Marburg, image file no. fm121564

-It was in this studio that on April 4, 1892 Block and 95 fellow artists founded the „Verein bildender Künstler Münchens e.V.”
-(Munich Association of Visual Artists), which later became famous as the „Secession”.
-This group considered itself the antithesis of the established art scene in Munich, which was dominated by the portraitist Franz von Lenbach.
-The co-founders of the Secession were Block’s professor Bruno Piglhein and the “prince of painting” Franz von Stuck.
-Author Margarete Mauthner recalled the foundation of the movement: „Secession? – The word meant nothing to me; it was an alien concept.
+It was in this studio that on 4 April 1892 Block and 95 fellow artists found the „Verein bildender Künstler Münchens e.V.”
+(Munich Association of Visual Artists), which later becomes famous as the „Secession”.
+This group considers itself the antithesis of the established art scene in Munich, which is dominated by the portraitist Franz von Lenbach.
+The co-founders of the Secession are Block’s professor Bruno Piglhein and the “prince of painting” Franz von Stuck.
+Author Margarete Mauthner recalls the foundation of the movement: „Secession? – The word meant nothing to me; it was an alien concept.
 But when I heard the names of those behind the movement, it all became clear: light, freedom, purity in art, even when it did not follow an entirely new direction, death to the studio tone, kitsch, and falsity…”

 Black and white photography.
 Multi-storey residential buildings on the high banks of a river